 Smart Export Guarantee (SEG): get paid for your surplus solar

 The Smart Export Guarantee is the ongoing scheme that pays you for the solar electricity you generate but do not use yourself.
-It replaced the Feed-in Tariff in 2020 and — unlike its predecessor — it never closes to new applicants.
+Administered by Ofgem, it launched on 1 January 2020 to succeed the Feed-in Tariff, which had already closed to new applicants in 2019.
+Unlike its predecessor, SEG does not close to new applicants.
 If you have an MCS-certified solar system and an export-capable smart meter, you can register for SEG payments today.

 How SEG works